surfbryce/Path/README.md

       it begins and you'll have trouble finding where it ends.
     - This was done because the codebase was not capable of explaining itself and most names were simply confusing/ambiguous.
+- Module/Function Collapsing
+    - A lot of performance can be saved by localizing methods and collapsing functions into inline code.
+This can be done because a majority of these module functions and utility functions have only one location use, so inlining them into the code and transferring the comments is the best way to go not only for ease of debugging but also for the performance since its inlined and not having to go through another function call or reference.